modflowpy/flopy/DEVELOPER.md

 ## Requirements & installation

-To develop `flopy` you must have the following software installed on your machine:
+To develop FloPy you must have the following software installed on your machine:

 - git
 - Python3